Home Verdict Unmeet About Request a Demo →

 which meetings have lost their value.

-Unmeet gives them the data — and the permission — to act on it.
-Our AI agents read the real state of work across the tools your team already uses, and answer one question: is this meeting earning its place today?
+Unmeet is the product we're building to give them that data — and the permission to act on it.
+The plan: a pipeline of AI agents that read the real state of work across the tools your team already uses, score every meeting on the calendar, and learn from each one they see.
+The question we want it to answer: is this meeting earning its place today?

 Concept stage · Seeking design partners